 SB256 STATE FUNDS (MISHLER R) Reinstates provisions concerning meetings of the budget committee.
 Streamlines the Medicaid oversight committee duties.
 Extends the funding Indiana's roads for a stronger, safer tomorrow task force for one additional year.
 Provides that money in the attorney general contingency fee fund is continuously appropriated and is not subject to allotment.
 Provides that money in the high tech crimes unit fund is continuously appropriated for purposes of the fund.
 Provides that transfers may not be made by the state budget agency, the state board of finance, or any entity from any source to the Indiana gaming commission without prior budget committee review.
-Provides that a state employee may affirmatively elect to enroll in the deferred compensation plan prior to the auto enroll date on day 31 of the state employee's employment.
 Provides that certain appropriations from the state gaming fund in the most recent biennial budget act may not be augmented.